France’s Vaccine Pass (Pass Vaccinal): Everything You Need to Know

 When using long-distance transport, checks will take place at stations, along with random checks on-board, so you should be prepared to present your Pass at any time.
 For night trains or longer trips, you may also be issued a wristband to indicate that your Pass has been verified, ensuring you are not disturbed during your trip.

-What happens if you don’t have a Pass Sanitaire?
+What happens if you don’t have a Pass Sanitaire or Pass Vaccinal?

-If you fail to present a valid Pass Sanitaire, you will simply be denied entry to the event or location in question.
-While businesses and establishments will be subject to fines for failing to uphold these security measures, there are currently no fines in place for individuals without a Pass Sanitaire.
+If you fail to present a valid Pass Sanitaire (12-15s only) or Pass Vaccinal, you will simply be denied entry to the event or location in question.
+While businesses and establishments will be subject to fines for failing to uphold these security measures, there are currently no fines in place for individuals without a Pass Vaccinal.

 Fines and refunds on long-distance travel

-An exception to this is for travel on long-distance trains and coaches where the Pass Sanitaire is required.
-Passengers found onboard without the necessary documentation will be fined €135 for violation of the Health Pass rules.
+An exception to this is for travel on long-distance trains and coaches where the Vaccine Pass is required.
+Passengers found onboard without the necessary documentation will be fined €135 for violation of the Vaccine Pass rules.

 Fraudulent Health Passes